 The Oxford Strategy Challenge (TOSCA) is a team-based experiential learning event with participants working on real strategy-focused client challenges over a week.
 It offers an opportunity to develop a broad range of transferable skills including teamwork, leadership, communication and business awareness.
 These along with the client relationship experience, will help you demonstrate your potential in applications, on your CV and in interviews.

 Progressing from the Oxford Strategy Challenge, the Student Consultancy is an innovative scheme that can help you gain demonstrable skills in consultation and collaboration, as part of helping local business, charities and community organisations with their real business challenges.
 Since the scheme’s launch, over 3,000 students have taken part, helping more than 250 clients.

 As part of a team, you’ll work over eight weeks to address a strategic issue or business problem for a client organisation in Oxford or the surrounding area.
 Students at every level can benefit from the programme—you’ll have the chance to develop your skills in strategic thinking, self-management, team working, commercial awareness, problem-solving and communication.

-This innovative programme can help you develop the core employability skills you’ll need to transition into analytical, business or policy roles in the public or private sector.
+For DPhil students, the Researcher Strategy Consultancy can help develop the core employability skills you’ll need to transition into analytical, business or policy roles in the public or private sector.
 Working in small teams over a 3-month period, you’ll address a strategic issue or business opportunity for a client organisation.
 The programme offers huge benefits, whatever your career plans.